vovapasko/dmc-front/techdoc.md

 - ngrx/core
 	> Redux-like-angular-alternative.
 If you have used redux in React.js projects you know what it means, but if you have not read [this](https://redux.js.org/introduction/getting-started)
 - alife-file-to-base64
 	> Upload and convert file to base64, as usual its image.
-We used this to upload avatar in the profile page
+We used this to upload avatar in the profile page and show user result.
+- angular-archwizard
+	> Moving

 We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet, you should use them but you dont have to understand them.